kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 Both the decay to 5 minute back-off delay, and the 10 minute recovery threshold, are considered too conservative, especially in cases where the exit code was 0 (Success) and the pod is transitioned into a "Completed" state or the expected length of the pod run is less than 10 minutes.
-This KEP proposes a three-pronged approach to revisiting the CrashLoopBackoff behaviors for common use cases:
+This KEP proposes a two-pronged approach to revisiting the CrashLoopBackoff behaviors for common use cases:
-1. modifying the standard backoff delay to decay slower
+1. modifying the standard backoff delay to start faster but decay to the same 5m threshold
-2. allowing containers to opt-in to an even faster backoff curve regardless of exit conditions
+2. allowing Pods to opt-in to an even faster backoff curve
-3. reducing the backoff decay even further to sub-10 seconds plus jitter for all pods transitioning directly from a `Completed` state

 For each of these changes, the exact values are subject to modification in the alpha period in order to empirically derive derived defaults intended to maintain node stability.

 ## Motivation